-That these guys are often compared/confused with a wide variety of other dog breeds with similar characteristics.
-Breeds such as the Soft-Coated Wheaten, Entlebucher Mountain Dog, Irish Terrier, Welsh Corgi, Cocker Spaniel, etc, etc…
+Now, if you’ve never heard of a Glen of Imaal Terrier, we can’t fault you all that much, considering these guys are one of the “lesser known” terriers from Ireland mainly because these guys are often compared/confused with a wide variety of other dog breeds with similar characteristics.
+Species include the Soft-Coated Wheaten, Entlebucher Mountain Dog, Irish Terrier, Welsh Corgi, Cocker Spaniel, etc…

 But just because…

-They may not be as “popular” as some of the other terriers of the region, doesn’t mean that he is any less cute or adorable.
-Which is why we wanted to take a moment and try and introduce the breed a little bit so that if you’re ever given an opportunity to own one of these little guys, you’ll know for sure if it’s a good idea or not.
+They may not be as “popular” as some of the other terriers of the region, but that doesn’t mean he is any less cute.
+This is why we wanted to take a moment and introduce the breed so that if you’re ever allowed to own one of these little guys, you’ll know for sure if it’s a good idea.

 So, without further ado, let’s dive right in!